Located in the northern Green Mountains in Jeffersonville, Vermont, it is the mission of SPC to:

 - support poets in their work and create audiences for their poetry;

-- provide ways to share poetry throughout the community so that coming generations will develop appreciation and love of poetry.
+- provide ways to share poetry throughout the Vermont community.

 Saturday, May 17 – Poetry, Music, and Delectable Delights!
 Poetry readings by LN and UVM Professor Emeritus, Mary Jane Dickerson.
 Music by Patrick Fitzsimmons.
 Desserts and snacks by The Gilded Pear.
 7:00 at Visions of Vermont Fine Art Gallery, Main St. Jeffersonville. $5.00 suggested donation per person at the door.